DMV Practice Test

 0 of 20 questions completed

-This is the passenger vehicle driver’s test for the state of Alaska.
-Having a driver’s license in Alaska permits you the ability to drive around the most scenic state in the United States.
-This site is offered to help you practice your driving test skills ahead of taking your Alaska driver’s test.
-You will need to pass your knowledge test and road test in order to qualify for receiving an Alaska driver’s license.
+This site offers you the ability to take a practice Alaska DMV test in preparation for the official Alaska permit test and Alaska driving test.
+Having a driver’s license in Alaska allows you the ability to drive around the most scenic state in the United States.
+If you’re preparing for your Alaska DMV permit test, this site is a valuable tool to help you pass your knowledge test and road test.
+You’ll need to ace both in order to qualify for an Alaska driver’s license.
 In addition, you also must pass a vision test, a road test and an alcohol and drug awareness knowledge test.
 In our practice written tests you will have to answer questions that are very similar to the actual Alaska Driving Written Knowledge test.
 Candidates must answer 16 of 20 questions correctly in order to pass the test.
-Click the “Start Quiz” button below to begin.
+Click the “Start Test” button below to begin.

 You have already completed this test before.
 You may only take this test once.